 Defined benefit pension schemes will be affected by the ultimate resolution of the equalisation of benefits for men and women in relation to Guaranteed Minimum Pension provisions.
-The method of equalisation will increase the University's pension liabilities in respect of the West Yorkshire Pension Fund and the fund actuary has calculated an estimated liability of £120k which is included in the pension deficit carried on the balance sheet as at 31 July 2019 and which has been recognised during the year in the Statement of Comprehensive Income & Expenditure as part of the service cost in excess of contributions.
+The method of equalisation has increased the University's pension liabilities in respect of the West Yorkshire Pension Fund and the fund actuary calculated an estimated liability of £120k which was recognised during 2018/19 in the Statement of Comprehensive Income & Expenditure as part of the service cost in excess of contributions.
+Changes to the estimated liability in 2019/20 have been recognised through actuarial gains / losses.